SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

 Run your app by right clicking on your project, choosing "Run As" and "Spring Boot App" if using Spring Tool Suite.
 From the command line you can also run by entering `mvn clean spring-boot:run`
 ![Run App](img/runApp.jpg)

-Positive
+> aside positive
-: Note: You can find more details about Spring's functional binding in the 'Function Composition' section.
+> Note: You can find more details about Spring's functional binding in the 'Function Composition' section.
 You can also refer to [spring documentation] (https://docs.spring.io/spring-cloud-stream/docs/3.1.1/reference/html/spring-cloud-stream.html#_bindings)

 ## Test your Microservice